wp-plugins/nextgen-resize/readme.txt

 1. Easy/Simple to use.
 1. Resize images, reduce their size and dimensions on the fly, while using NextGEN
+1. Resize images in a gallery on a click of a button!
 1. Flexible settings, set dimentions, etc.
 1. Easy to switch on and off.